 The presence of eelgrass poses the greatest constraint to development activities.
 Eelgrass creates a unique marine habitat that serves many important functions in the bay environment and is therefore given special status under the Clean Water Act, 1972 (as amended), Section 404(b)(10).
-The proposed Project has the potential to cause impacts to eelgrass that can be generally discussed but cannot be quantified due to the current level of Project plan development.
+The proposed Project has the potential to cause impacts to eelgrass that can be generally discussed but cannot be precisely quantified due to the current level of Project plan developmentunknown extent to which eelgrass may co-exist within the mooring area.

 There are two areas of concern relative to eelgrass impacts associated with the Project features.
 The first is the vessel dock proposed within the Sweetwater River channel.
 There is eelgrass growing along the shoreline which will be shaded by the dock structures and therefore be lost.
+Additionally, the use of the slips will mean additional vessel shading and further loss of eelgrass.
 The Project plans are not well enough developed to determine the potential extent of impact, but it is certain that if a dock is constructed in the currently proposed area, eelgrass will be shaded and impacted.
-This impact cannot be avoided if the dock is constructed and therefore eelgrass losses will require mitigation in accordance with the California Eelgrass Mitigation Policy (CEMP; NMFS 2014).
+This impact cannot be avoided if the dock is constructed and therefore eelgrass losses will require mitigation in accordance with the California Eelgrass Mitigation Policy (CEMP; CEMP (NMFS 2014).

 The second Project design element that will impact eelgrass if implemented is the installation of aquaculture facilities within the Sweetwater River channel.
 While the current Project description does not detail the type of aquaculture proposed, the most likely scenario for aquaculture within the estuary would be culture of oysters or other shellfish.
 The location would require an "off bottom" method with the shellfish in floating or suspended containment structures.
 The structures and the shellfish within would shade the bottom and therefore displace eelgrass.
 The level of impact would be dependent upon the placement and area of the structures.
-While the level of impact cannot be determined based on the current Project plan detail, impact to eelgrass is certain if aquaculture is established in the Sweetwater River channel anywhere between the entrance to the Pier 32 Marina and the Interstate 5 Freeway overpass.
+While the level of impact cannot be determined based on the current Project plan detail, impact to eelgrass is certain if aquaculture is established in the Sweetwater River channel anywhere between the entrance to the Pier 32 Marina and the Interstate 5 Freeway overpass mooring facilities within the Sweetwater River channel.
+The moorings can impact eelgrass through two mechanisms.
+First, the moored vessels will shade eelgrass.
+However, the use of single point moorings will mean that the vessels will change position with the tide, river flow, and wind.
+This means that as the cross-sectional area of moorings increases moving out from the center, there will be a decreased shading impact.
+Thus, it is probably that some eelgrass will persist within the mooring area.
+Second, traditional moorings composed of a mooring weight and chain cause bottom impact through direct scouring of the bottom as the chain drags on the bottom around the weight.
+This will mean impact to all eelgrass within the swing radius of the chain.
+This impact will be lower than the assumed impact because the chain does not extend the full length of the vessel swing radius.
+Also, the bottom scouring impact can be avoided by using ecological moorings that only contact the bottom at the anchoring point and use a flexible mooring line instead of chain.
 Similar to the impacts to eelgrass that would be associated with the dock structure, eelgrass losses will require mitigation in accordance with the CEMP.
+While conservative mitigation can be planned for in advance, the final mitigation goal cannot be established until the impacts are measured.